-Pond Fishing Tips
+Pond Fishing Tips and Rules

-How To Pond Fish
+How To Fish in a Pond

 - You can use a medium-action spinning rod and reel that is spooled with six to 10-pound test monofilament fishing line when pond fishing.
 This type of rod and reel will be work for bass, crappie, bluegill, sunfish, and most catfish.